-Finish Line/Awards/Goodies - What a great place to be when the kids come into the finish shute!
+Finish Line/Awards/Goodies - What a great place to be when the kids come into the finish chute!
 You'll help with giving them their medals and some water!

 Food - The food folks help out in the food tent for the kids, and/or could help our food committee members deliver food to volunteers on the course.
 Any way you "slice it," this volunteer opportunity is all about the food!
 Lots of prep and lots of fun!

 Tear down - Help the kid's tri committee break everything down so it looks like we were never there!
 This entails light, moderate and heavy physical exertion.
-Make sure you bring a hat, sunscreen, work gloves, water and snacks if you haven't been with us the whole day.
+Make sure you bring a hat, sunscreen, and work gloves.

 Please take a minute to read the instructions below for volunteers.
 Thanks!